naziya115/internship/gitbush_commands.md

 !
-Fistly go yo your folder and do all the work there
+Fistly go to your folder and do all the work there

 ### to compile code automatically but on localhost
 * git run watch